Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Interpretation of the Symmetries under Hamiltonian Constraints

 Even for the case of $\Lambda=0$, it is not asymptotically flat.
 A new term due to $k_*\neq0$ appears in the energy density and radial pressure:

 This is a solution to the new theory $H^{\rm New}_{gE}$.

 Next, to identify what the new theory is, let us review how we have obtained it.
 We first note from \eqref{lam_new_E} that the shift $-\frac{cl_p}{2l_s^2}\to-\frac{cl_p}{2l_s^2}(1+k_*)$ corresponds to generating the new theory \eqref{H_gE_New}.
 We then remember that the term $-\frac{cl_p}{2l_s^2}$ in the original theory \eqref{H_gE5} comes from the second term, $\frac{cl_p}{l_s^2}$, in the reduced gravity Langrangian \eqref{L_g}.
 Therefore, we can see that a 2D covariant term makes the shift effect.
 Here, $\MA=4\pi r^2$, and $\sqrt{-g_{2d}}$ is the area element for the 2D normal part to the spatial sphere.
-Thus, the new metric \eqref{metric_RN_k} solves the equation of motion for the Einstein-gravity coupled with Maxwell field plus the 4D cosmological constant $\Lambda$ and the 2D cosmological constant $\Lambda_{2d}\equiv-\frac{k_*}{4l_p^2}$.
+Thus, the new metric \eqref{metric_RN_k} solves the equation of motion for the Einstein-gravity coupled with Maxwell field plus the 4D cosmological constant $\Lambda$ and the \textit{2D cosmological constant} $\Lambda_{2d}\equiv-\frac{k_*}{4l_p^2}$.\footnote{A similar argument was made by a different approach \cite{BenAchour:2020xif}}.
 Although more studies on this new theory would be needed, at least, it keeps the 3D Schrödinger symmetry (as seen at the end of Sec.\ref{sec:Noether}).
-This theory-symmetry method would be one procedure for generating a modified gravity theory with Schrödinger symmetry.
+This theory-symmetry method would be one procedure for generating a gravity theory with Schrödinger symmetry.